- 4 cups 2% milk

 - In a small bowl, whisk the eggs.
 Stir a small amount of hot grits into eggs; return all to the pan, stirring constantly.
 Melt remaining butter; stir into grits.
 Add the corn, chilies, cheese, salt and pepper.

 - Transfer to a greased 2-qt. baking dish.
 Sprinkle with Parmesan cheese.
-Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 35-40 minutes or until a knife inserted in the center comes out clean.
 Yield: 10 servings.

 "This was quite delicious!
 I originally made it as a side to green chile pulled-pork sandwiches.
 It was so good I wound up just eating it alone as leftovers!
 I cut the recipe in half but otherwise made it exactly as written.
 I'd definitely make this again."